-An assessment of good governance of investee companies forms a foundational part of the ESG screening criteria applied to the Parent Index.
+An assessment of good governance of investee companies forms a foundational part of the ESG screening criteria applied to the Parent Index and is based on a company's operations, products and services.
+A violation of international norms will result in that company's exclusion from the Index.

 The ESG Controversy screen is a proxy framework designed to address governance topics consistent with international norms represented by the UN Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines and the UN Global Compact.
-A very severe, ongoing controversy that directly implicates a company through its operations, products and services will result in that company's exclusion from the Index.